also duty-free guys falling over and grabbing their shins

 seeing yet another woman riding with petrino, his wife will seek compensation from WKU

 in the next post, THE KNOWLEDGE will discuss the bowl game against the 'cocks

 there is no need to discuss the basketball game against Beilein's old team; because it will not be much of a game

 (Click the image to view full size)

-THE BLOCKHAMS™ runs (typically) every Tuesday here at MGoBlog,
+THE BLOCKHAMS™ runs (typically) every Wednesday here at MGoBlog,

 and at least every Thursday on its official home page.
 Also, don't forget to